Alex-Nelson/turbo-octo-happiness/README.md

 ![Image of Resident Evil VII Network](https://github.com/Alex-Nelson/turbo-octo-happiness/blob/master/Images/RE7Network.PNG) *Fig 2.
 Resident Evil VII Network*

 These two networks were generated with a sample of 20 nodes from the dictionary created from the CSV files.
-The nodes were randomly selected from the list of keys (channels) from the dictionary and are only added if they have videos for the game.
+The networks are ego networks for each game that was queried.
+The edges represent the channel has at least one video for the game and is allowed into the game's ego network.The nodes were randomly selected from the list of keys (channels) from the dictionary and are only added if they have videos for the game.
 We chose to do 20 sample nodes becuase there are a lot of channels in the dcitonary and the resulting graph would be unreadable.

 ## Jupyter Notebook for Project

 [Jupyter Notebook](https://github.com/Alex-Nelson/turbo-octo-happiness/blob/master/Notebook/CS499_Semester_Project.ipynb)
 Click the link to view the Jupyter Notebook for this project on the Github repository.

+### Computational Envrionment

+Please come back later.

 ## Data Used